allandev5959/allandev5959.github.io/_posts/2021-04-02-Countdown-Walkthrough.md

 ### What is the Date and Time of the planned attack?

 {% highlight js %}
-***Hint: It is possible this information was stored in a Sticky Note.
+Hint: It is possible this information was stored in a Sticky Note.
 Find this in /Users/Zerry/AppData/Local/Packages and export it.
 Open the plum.sqlite database file in the /LocalState/ directory using SQLiteDatabaseBrowser.
 Find which table the notes are stored in.
-We can work out how to decrypt the encoded result by checking recent sites visited via Tor in Autopsy by looking at /Tor Browser/Browser/TorBrowser/Data/Browser/proile.default/places.sqlite.***
+We can work out how to decrypt the encoded result by checking recent sites visited via Tor in Autopsy by looking at /Tor Browser/Browser/TorBrowser/Data/Browser/proile.default/places.sqlite.
 {% endhighlight %}

-I used hint provided by BTLO for this question, we need to extract the "thumbcache256.db" under "/Users/Zerry/AppData/Local/Microsoft/Windows/Explorer", then use "Thumbcache Viewer" under tools folder to open the database to view the images.
+I used hint provided by BTLO for this question, we need to extract the "thumbcache256.db" under

+{% highlight js %}
+"/Users/Zerry/AppData/Local/Microsoft/Windows/Explorer"
+{% highlight js %}

+Then use "Thumbcache Viewer" under tools folder to open the database to view the images.

 ![screenshot](https://bohansec.com/assets/Countdown/12.PNG "screenshot")
 ![screenshot](https://bohansec.com/assets/Countdown/13.PNG "screenshot")